Adamya-Gupta/HomeServer-Guide/README.md

 => A network protocol that allows users to securely access and manage remote computers.

-1. Install OpenSSH on Ubuntu Server by following command in terminal
+1. Install OpenSSH on Ubuntu Server using the following command in terminal

 ```Shell
 sudo apt install openssh-server